-The Fund is an unincorporated business trust established under the laws of the Commonwealth of Massachusetts by an Agreement and Declaration of Trust (the "Declaration of Trust").
+The Fund is an unincorporated business trust established under the laws of the Commonwealth of Massachusetts by the Declaration of Trust dated and filed with the Secretary of the Commonwealth on August 10, 2004.
 The Declaration of Trust provides that the Board may authorize separate classes of shares of beneficial interest.
 The Board has authorized an unlimited number of Common Shares.
-The Fund holds annual meetings of Common Shareholders in compliance with the requirements of the NYSE.
+The Fund will hold annual meetings of shareholders so long as the Common Shares are listed on a national securities exchange and annual meetings are required as a condition of such listing.